d0tTino/Culture/docs/testing.md

 ```bash
 pip install -r requirements.txt -r requirements-dev.txt
 ```
+You can also run `scripts/setup_test_env.sh` to automatically create a virtual environment and install these dependencies.
 The development requirements include `pytest-xdist` for parallel execution, `pytest-asyncio` for asynchronous tests, and `requests` for HTTP utilities.

 ## Test Markers and Suite Structure